rbind/likan/content/en/teach/stat_behav_sci/_index.md

   - Chapter 16.
 Introduction to Regression.
   - Chapter 17.
 The Chi-Square Statistic: Tests for Goodness of Fit and Independence
   - Chapter 18.
 The Binomial Test

+# 5. Examination

+- Time and location: 08:00-09:50, July 13, *Room 202, Teaching Building 2*;
+- Structure of the exam: Eighty multiple choices, selected from the *learning check* problems of chapters *1 - 16*; Two essay questions, selected from the *odd-numbered problems* of chapters *9 - 15*.